nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 There exist two other commands that can set a specific parameter.
 For example:

-  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_FOCUS_DISTANCE --es focus_distance 0.315
+  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_FOCUS_DISTANCE --es focus_distance 0.39

 Here, the focus distance can be any nonnegative number.
 It is measured in units of 1/m, so a value of 0 is focus at infinity, and the bigger it is the closer the camera focuses.

+The value 0.39 is what gives best manual focus for objects 1 m away from the robot and is the default value for this app.
+Note that the camera has only a few acceptable values for the focus distance, so values set by the user are adjusted to the nearest value it can accept.

   adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_FOCUS_MODE --es focus_mode manual